 Through times of stress, we must have compassion for ourselves and for others.
 Even though the uncertainty can feel crushing, it is possible to feel grounded again.
 To feel grounded again, means doing all the things–following a schedule, exercising, connecting with friends and family, getting fresh air, managing your anxiety or feelings of unease and eating food that comforts you.
 It also means demonstrating compassion for other people–having patience, practicing empathy, and find our way to forgiveness.

 When I feel stressed, I find soup to be particularly comforting, because it’s simple, warming and nourishing.
-This recipe is easy to make and very good.
+This chickpea and asparagus soup recipe is easy to make and very good.
 Tarragon lends a somewhat licorice flavor that pairs very well with the lemon and asparagus.
 In general, tarragon can be very assertive; as in, a little can go a long way.
 One can definitely lean on it to provide a lot of flavor to a recipe.
 I love how it smells, and even more how it tastes.

 Be safe.
 Be kind.
 Be nourished.